Changan CX30

 The Changan CX30 is a compact sedan and hatchback produced by Chinese car manufacturer Changan Automobile.
-Originally only available as a sedan called the Changan Z-Shine.
+It was originally only available as a sedan called the Changan Z-Shine.

 Overview

 Originally unveiled the Changan Z-Shine. (长安志翔 (Cháng'ān Zhìxiáng), codename CV8) It was officially launched at the 2008 Beijing Motor Show.

 The model later received a minor facelift and name change to the CX30.
 Changan unveiled the CX30 compact hatchback at the 2010 Beijing Auto Show.

 Engines available for the Changan CX30 are a 1.6L 71kw putting out 140nm of torque and a 2.0L 112kw putting out 192nm of torque.
 The CX30 sedan, listed in January 2011 was based on the CX30 hatchback and positioned slightly above the CX30 hatchback in the market.
-Price ranges from 66.800 yuan to 106.800 yuan.
+Price ranges from 66,800 yuan to 106,800 yuan.